 XI.
-Apprenticeship Term
+Apprenticeship Terms

-The term of apprenticeship shall be four (4) complete years of not less than 6,240 hours.
+The term of Automatic Fire Sprinkler apprenticeships shall be five (5) years or a minimum of 8,400 hours, but not less than four (4) years.

+Terms of apprenticeships covered by these standards are as shown on the attached approved Trade Information.
-A. Competency-Based Approach.
-Local committees who choose to employ a competency-based approach to apprenticeship must comply with the following requirements:

-(1) The occupation must be recognized and approved as a competency-based apprenticeable occupation.
-If the program is not approved by US DOL as a competency based program, the sponsor must consult with the BAS to determine if it is suitable as a competency based program.

-(2) The on-the-job learning component of the apprenticeship program must be identified in the program standards.

-(3) The related instruction component of the competency-based approach must comply with all of the provisions of DWD 295 as referenced in the Wisconsin Apprenticeship Manual.

-(4) Program sponsors must identify within the program standards the required competencies that must be mastered within the program standards, and the required competencies that must be mastered by the apprentice during their apprenticeship.

-(5) Successful completion of the term of apprenticeship will require that the apprentice demonstrate mastery of identified competencies.

-(6) Demonstration of the acquisition of the identified competencies must be determined by both written and hands-on proficiency evaluations.

-(7) All testing and evaluation of the identified competencies must occur in a controlled learning environment that permits accurate and verifiable results by a qualified proctor.

-(8) Program sponsors must identify and document the methods and means used to qualify testing and evaluation proctors.
+- A. Competency-Based Approach.
+Local committees who choose to employ a competency-based approach to apprenticeship must comply with the following requirements: - The occupation must be recognized and approved as a competency-based apprenticeable occupation.
+If the program is not approved by US DOL as a competency based program, the sponsor must consult with the BAS to determine if it is suitable as a competency based program. - 2) The on-the-job learning component of the apprenticeship program must be identified in the program standards. - 3) The related instruction component of the competency-based approach must comply with all of the provisions of DWD 295 as referenced in the Wisconsin Apprenticeship Manual. - 4) Program sponsors must identify within the program standards the required competencies that must be mastered within the program standards, and the required competencies that must be mastered by the apprentice during their apprenticeship. - 5) Successful completion of the term of apprenticeship will require that the apprentice demonstrate mastery of identified competencies. - 6) Demonstration of the acquisition of the identified competencies must be determined by both written and hands-on proficiency evaluations. - 7) All testing and evaluation of the identified competencies must occur in a controlled learning environment that permits accurate and verifiable results by a qualified proctor. - 8) Program sponsors must identify and document the methods and means used to qualify testing and evaluation proctors.